The use of masks on district property is recommended.

 Employees and visitors should self-screen before going to a district site by checking their temperature and determining if they have any of the following new or worsening signs or symptoms of possible COVID-19:

 - Chills/repeated shaking with chills

 - Congestion or runny nose

 - Known close contact with a person who has COVID-19

 Employees running a fever of 100.4°F or higher, or feeling ill, should stay at home and will not be permitted to report to work.
 Make sure to contact your health provider, if needed, and notify your supervisor regarding your absence.
 Visitors with COVID-19 symptoms will be directed to a designated area where they will be given contact information to one of the district’s Health Services representatives for further instructions.

-The district will continue social distancing protocols within buildings.
-Social distancing markers will be placed on the floors.
-Individuals should keep a minimum of three feet with a preferred distance of up to six feet.
+The district will continue recommending responsible distancing protocols within buildings.
+Responsible distancing markers may be placed on the floors.
+Responsible distancing means keeping a minimum of three feet with a preferred distance of up to six feet.